ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

    For `sum`, the units of the resulting cube are multiplied by the corresponding time units (e.g., days).

-  If a period other than `full` is used, time points might be shifted.
-For example, for `period=hourly`, a time point of 01:30h will be moved to the corresponding hour, 01:00h.
+  If a period other than `full` is used, time points will be put into bins, which may shift existing time points.
+For example, for `period=hourly`, the time point of 01:30h will be moved to the corresponding hour, 01:00h.

 Examples:
     * Monthly climatology: